 - 1. 90% of all 3rd grade students who have attended NSCS for two or more consecutive years will score a "3" on the Idaho Reading Indicator (IRI). - 2.
-Within 16 months of graduation, 75% or more of seniors will be enrolled in a post-secondary program. - Students will demonstrate an An appreciation and respect for diversity, as demonstrated by a school-wide average score of 3 or higher on the Respect for Diversity sub-section of the Comprehensive School Climate Inventory. measured by the Comprehensive School Climate Inventory (average school-wide score of 3 or higher in the sub-category of Respect for Diversity).
+Within 16 months of graduation, 75% or more of seniors will be enrolled in a post-secondary program. - 3.
+Students will demonstrate an appreciation and respect for diversity, as demonstrated by a school-wide average score of 3 or higher on the Respect for Diversity sub-section of the Comprehensive School Climate Inventory.